 Types of Yoga

 Hatha Yoga (basic yoga or foundational yoga) is alignment–based movement of the body coordinated with the breath.
-The pace is slow and poses are held and explored.
+Students start and end at the same time and are guided through a practice.
 Great for beginners and is versatile enough for all levels.

 Ashtanga Mysore is a group class where students are provided individual instruction.
 Students can arrive and start their practice any time between the times posted.
 Great for beginners as well as experienced practitioners.

-Ashtanga Led is a one-hour, thirty minute class where students are led through all the poses of the Primary Series using the traditional Sanskrit count.
-This class is not for beginners.
+Ashtanga Led is a one-hour, twenty minute class where students are led through all the poses of the Primary Series, or half Primary, using the traditional Sanskrit count.
+This class is not for those new to Ashtanga.
+'Mysore' experience is a must before coming into this class.

-Aerial Yoga (Ascension–Alignment or Swing Ascension) is yoga that uses the swing, or hammock as a prop.
+Aerial Yoga (Ascension–Alignment or Swing Ascension) is a style of yoga that uses the swing, or hammock, as a prop.
 If you are new to this class, arrive about 25 minutes early for an introduction.
 Not for those with a detached retina, glaucoma, current menstruation, high blood pressure, low blood pressure, pregnant, or have heart problems.

-Yin Yoga is a slow–paced style of yoga in which poses are held for five minutes or longer.
+Yin Yoga is a slow–paced style of yoga in which students are guided through mostly on-the-floor postures.
+These postures will be held a little longer than in a Hatha yoga setting with a strong focus on Pranayama, or breath work.
 Promotes flexibility and strengthens the joints by applying moderate stress to the connective tissue while increasing circulation.
 (Learn more about YIN YOGA)

 Vinyasa Yoga class moves through and between postures on a fast pace in a warm room.
 No prior yoga experience is necessary, but is helpful.
 We encourage new students to begin with Hatha Yoga.